 As a final note, if you want to continue reading, the site is filled with a6000-related guides and lens reviews.
 Thank you, I hope you enjoyed. 🙂

 These are various questions about the a6000 that people have asked me over the years.
 They’re in no particular order and I’ve done my best to answer them as best I can.
 If you’re here for the sample photos, keep scrolling past this section.

 I think my glowing review pretty much answered this, but yes.

-The Sony a6000 is still an incredible capable camera and is absolutely still worth buying.
-Even in 2022, it’s great for both beginners and professionals.
+The Sony a6000 is still an incredibly capable camera and is absolutely still worth buying.
+Even in 2023, it’s great for both beginners and professionals.

 Is the Sony a6000 obsolete?